benwiz/graphics/README.md

 ## To Do

 - Now
+  - Delaunay Ripple
+    - Setup
+      - Create some amount of points (state)
+      - Init an empty list of triangles (state)
+    - Update
+      - Move points
+      - Calculate triangles
-  - Reducing circle brush
+    - Draw
+      - Draw some lines.
+Draw some fills.
+Use one color with different saturation and value.

 - Next

+- Later
+  - Tentacles
+    - Improve path
+    - Improve colors
+  - Ten Print Remake
+    - Hue list should turn into a HSV list so that better color scheme can be selected
   - Website
     - Create header and subtitle
     - Create nice looking layout for the website – keep it very basic
   - Game of Life
     - Allow user to input start state or select from a few options
-  - Ten Print Remake
-    - Hue list should turn into a HSV list so that better color scheme can be selected

-- Later
-  - Tentacles
-    - Improve path
-    - Improve colors